What is an addictions intervention?

-What is an addiction intervention?
+What happens during an addiction intervention?

 - Ask all attendees to reflect on what they wish to share with their loved one during the intervention and encourage them to speak with a tone of compassion and sincerity